WHO iSupport: E-programme for Carers of People Living with Dementia

 - and take care of themselves.

-Caregivers can tailor the programme to their personal needs and select as many lessons as they want.
-All lessons consist of several exercises and caregivers receive immediate feedback as they work through them.
+Carers can tailor the programme to their personal needs and select as many lessons as they want.
+All lessons consist of several exercises and carers receive immediate feedback as they work through them.
 At the end of each lesson there is a relaxation exercise.